thenicebro/scenarios/linux/challenge-directories-lists/step1.md

 - This script will work like a `ls` command.
 - Don’t use `ls` command.
 - Pass any number of directories through command-line.
-- If no arguments passed, list current directory
+- If no arguments passed, list current directory.

 ## Sample Execution / Output: